-1. Learn how to program in C for a “desktop” computer
+1. Learn how to program in C using a laptop (or desktop) computer

-Before you can start to develop software for embedded systems, you need to learn how to program.
+Before you can start to develop software for embedded systems, you need to know how to program.

-While it is not impossible to begin programming using an embedded board, most people find it much easier to learn how to program on a desktop computer before they start to deal with the complexities of cross-compilation, debugging over a JTAG link, etc.
+While it is not impossible to begin programming using an embedded board, most people find it much easier to learn how to program using a laptop or desktop computer before they start to deal with the complexities of cross-compilation, debugging over a JTAG link, etc.

 We therefore recommend that you learn how to program a desktop computer, in C, before you start trying to program an embedded processor.